Odilon Kossounou

-Kouakou Odilon Dorgeless Kossounou (/fr/; born 4 January 2001), better known as Odilon Kossounou, is an Ivorian professional footballer who plays either as a centre-back or right-back for club Atalanta and the Ivory Coast national team.
+Kouakou Odilon Dorgeless Kossounou (/fr/; born 4 January 2001) is an Ivorian professional footballer who plays as a centre-back for club Atalanta and the Ivory Coast national team.

 Club career

 Early career

 Kossounou started his career in the academy of ASEC Mimosas in Abidjan.
 After having been discovered at the youth tournament Gothia Cup in 2016, he was first invited to train with Swedish Allsvenskan club Hammarby IF.
 He went on to visit the club on numerous occasions throughout the next few years.

 Hammarby IF

 On 11 January 2019, shortly after his 18th birthday, Kossounou signed a four-year contract with Hammarby.
 He made his competitive debut for the club on 18 February, in the main domestic cup Svenska Cupen, providing an assist to Mats Solhem in a 3–0 win against Varbergs BoIS.
 Kossounou went on to make nine league appearances in Allsvenskan for the club, most notably being voted man of the match in a 2–2 home draw against IFK Norrköping.
 On 8 May 2019, Hammarby reached an agreement with Belgian side Club Brugge for the transfer of Kossonou, effective on 1 July the same year.
 The club received a record-breaking fee for the player, reportedly for a fee of around €4 million (or 44 million SEK) that could rise higher subject to bonuses, plus a 10 percent sell-on clause.